qq31415926/qianchen.github.io/_pages/about.md

 👨‍💻I'm a 2-nd year graduate student at the East China Normal University.

-🔬My research interest include trustworthy NLP and LLM.
+🔬My research interests include trustworthy NLP and LLM.